-The Czech and Slovak expatriate club is a small Czechoslovak island in Western Australia.
+The Czech and Slovak Compatriots' Club is a small Czechoslovak island in Western Australia.

-We like to meet, we like to speak Czech and Slovak, we like our culture and tradition, which we want to keep for ourselves and our children despite the geographical latitudes and longitudes.
+which we want to keep for ourselves and our children despite longitudes and latitudes.

-The Czech and Slovak Association in West Australia publishes magazine Klokan monthly and provides information to compatriots.
-We also cover projects for teaching Czech for children and adults and the Perth Film Festival.
-Throughout the year the Association organizes a number of cultural events for children and adults.
+The Czech and Slovak Association in Western Australia publishes the monthly Klokan and provides information for compatriots.
+It also provides Czech language teaching projects for children and adults and the Perth Film Festival.

 Krajanský časopis Klokan was founded in 1995 and his name was given by the then club treasurer Mr. Josef Netolický.

 Klokan publishes once a month, informs about events, brings news from home or important information from consulates, publishes interesting articles, entertainment, and classifieds.
 From the beginning of 2011, Kangaroo also has its full-color electronic version, and e-mail and web pages get more readers as "eKlokan".
 Since June 2012, the Kangaroo is expanding with a separate 4-page attachment for kids - Klokanek.
 Klokanek is published in Czech and Slovak alternately.

 The course focuses on the development of language and good communication skills, preparation and teaching of reading and writing.
 She is familiar with Czech culture, creation and traditions.

 The Perth Czech School was based on parents' motivations from the well-established Czech "playgroup".
 The principal initiator, Tereza Rada, who herself as a child studied the Czech language in Melbourne,

 she wanted to move from playing playgroup to more formal and intensive teaching of the Czech language.
 She found the rooms as well as Mrs. Gábina Baladová and 17.
 October 2009 School Launched Its